dnelsonsilvav/caffeinealgorithm.github.io/_posts/2016-05-03-imperative-programming.md

 Ada, Algol, Basic, C, PHP, Java, Cobol, Fortran, Pascal, Python, ...

-The topic of tomorrow will be about the paradigm called logic programming and we hope you've enjoyed this moment of reading.
+The topic of tomorrow will be about the paradigm called logic programming and I hope that you've enjoyed this moment of reading.

 ### *Let's drink another coffee and wait for the next moment!*